nuson/SoNSTAR/README.md

 1. Start first by runing the Max/MSP patcher and upload all the raw sounds that SoNSTAR uses to the patcher into the buffers named for each specific sound and turn the speakers on/plug in your headphones.
-Raw-sounds can be found in the folder [`raw_sounds`](raw_sounds/).
+Raw-sounds can be downloaded free from [`Freesound.org`](https://freesound.org/).
-Note: there are more sounds in the `raw-sounds`` folder than are needed.
+Note: there are more sounds in the `Freesound.org`` website than are needed.
 The extra sounds or any new sounds can be used by the users to change the sound design as they wish.

 2. Run the SoNSTAR python file which will then post a message on screen screen asking you